Xetera/UgandanWarriorBot/README.md

 - [x] Automatically delete leaked bot tokens
 - [x] Automatically delete invites
-- [ ] Add a persistent db, prefereably noSQL since we're working with node
+- [x] Add a persistent db, prefereably noSQL since we're working with node
+- [ ] Permanently save messages
+- [ ] Optionally move moderation commands to another server that you can link to the original
-- [ ] Add more moderation commands
+- [ ] Add more moderation commands like: timed ban
+- [ ] Add continuous userCount polling to know when someone joins a group
+- [ ] Add user notes for mods
+- [ ] Introduce permissions for commands
 - [ ] Get good ideas